Vis-Wing/Binoculars/README.md

 ## Acknowledgments
-Inheriting the ideas of IDA Assistant, Gepetto and AutoGPT, it is a child standing on the shoulders of giants.
+Binoculars inherits the ideas of IDA Assistant, Gepetto and AutoGPT.
+It is a child standing on the shoulders of giants.
 Inheriting the ideas of AutoGPT, Binoculars will create unlimited possibilities.
 Thank you for your wisdom and hard work.